TUD-STKS/SupplementalCodeTemplate/README.md

 - Weblink: [https://github.com/renierts/TemplateRepositoryPython](https://github.com/renierts/TemplateRepositoryPython)

 ## Summary and Contents
-This is a template repository for Python code accompanying a research paper and should allow to reproduce the results from the paper.
+This is a template repository for code accompanying a research paper and should allow to reproduce the results from the paper.

 This template provides everything to getting started. and it can directly be used for basically any research paper.